-LANDBANK retained its position as the second largest bank in terms of assets and deposits next to BDO Unibank, and fourth in terms of loans and capital for the year ended 2022.
+LANDBANK retained its position as the second largest bank in terms of assets and deposits, and fourth in terms of loans and capital for the year ended 2022. pandemic.
+Investment portfolio likewise expanded to P1.35 trillion, which combined with the loan portfolio translates to 80.04% of total assets in 2022.